There's truly nothing more extraordinary than having a close encounter with wild animals. Even more so when travelling with the whole family.

 Vultures – Found on all continents except Australia and Antarctica, vultures have a bad rap but are fascinating creatures.
 They famously prey primarily on dead animals, with bones making up 70-90% of their diet.
 Interestingly, the Andean Condor is a type of vulture; the biggest one in the world with a wingspan of 3 feet.

 W - Whales and Warthogs

 Whales – There are many places in the world you can spot whales, but Argentina’s Peninsula Valdes is one of our favourites.
 Every year the southern right whale migrates from Antarctica to mate and give birth in large numbers.
 They can be seen from very close up, sometimes even coming meters away from shore.

-Warthogs – Unfairly considered one of Africa’s “Ugly Five“, warthogs can be found all over Eastern and Southern Africa, and are a guaranteed spot on any safari.
-Highly protective of their young … Our favourite thing about them is watching them run: their tail stands up straight..
+Warthogs – Unfairly considered one of Africa’s ‘Ugly Five’, warthogs can be found all over Eastern and Southern Africa, and are a guaranteed spot on any safari.
+They tend to be highly protective of their young.
+Our favourite thing about them is watching them run while their tail stands up straight.

 X - X-ray Fish